-While the sustainable investments may have a social or an environmental objective, the Manager and the Sub-Investment Manager do not commit the Portfolio to holding sustainable investments that qualify as environmentally sustainable investments (or Taxonomy aligned investments) as defined under the EU Taxonomy.
+While the sustainable investments may have a social or an environmental objective, the sustainable investments may not qualify as environmentally sustainable investments (or Taxonomy aligned investments) as defined under the EU Taxonomy.

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?